Have a new kid on your caseload with a history of cleft palate and want to learn more about “cleft palate speech” errors? You’re in the right place!

 These are the five most common compensatory articulation errors:

-1. Glottal stops – A grunting sound produced by bringing the vocal cords together and then releasing them suddenly instead of the tongue or lips.
-You may hear or use a glottal stop while producing certain words, such as “button”, instead of fully articulating the “t” in the middle of the word.
-Another example is in “uh oh.”
-A gllottal stop is typically used for /p, b, t, d, k, g/ sounds.
+1. Glottal stops – A sound produced by bringing the vocal cords together and then releasing them suddenly instead of the tongue or lips.
+You may hear or use a glottal stop while producing certain words, such as “button”, instead of fully articulating the “t” in the middle of the word or in “uh oh.”
+A glottal stop is typically used for /p, b, t, d, k, g/ sounds.
+For example, a child with a cleft palate may say the word puppy as “uh-ih”.

 2. Nasal fricatives – When air is directed into the nasal cavity while producing a fricative sound such as /f, s, v, z/, “th”, and “sh”.